OCA/bank-statement-import/account_bank_statement_import_qif/README.rst

 To use this module, you need to:

 #.
+Go to the *Account Journal* configuration.
+#.
+Select the right date format for qif file import.
+#.
 Go to *Accounting* dashboard.
 #.
 Click on *Import statement* from any of the bank journals.
 #.
 Select a QIF file.
-#.
-Select the right date format.
 #.
 Press *Import*.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas